You don’t have to travel to London to have afternoon tea, you can throw your very own adult tea party right at home!

 - Mini bottles of champagne

 Last but not least, don’t forget to dress the part!
 A tea party is the perfect excuse to pick up a feminine floral dress.
-Shop my exact dress here.
+These sweet floral dresses are all perfect for hosting or attending a tea party:

-I like to set up my tea party table the night before so that I have one less thing to do on the day of the event.
+PRO TIP: Whenever I host, I like to set up whatever I can in advance.
+Set your tea party table the night before so that you have one less thing to do on the day of the event.
+This is one of my go-to Thanksgiving hosting tips, too!

-If you’re planning a tea party and use any of these tips, I’d love to know in the comments below!
+If you’re planning a tea party and use any of these tips, I’d love to know in the comments how it turns out!